 About 3.9 million people worked from home in 2017.
-Telecommuting is on the upswing, jumping 115 percent since 2005.
-And while working from home has some advantages, like being able to work in your pajamas if you wish and avoiding a stressful commute, there are some challenges, too.
+During the 2020 Covid lockdowns that number shot up to just about everyone.
+Even as the lockdowns have ended, a large percentage of the US workforce will continue to work from home at least part time.
+And while working from home has some advantages, there are some challenges, too.
 Sure, you’re saving on fuel costs, but you may also be using more energy at home than you usually would.
 Daily work and living essentials contribute to a rise in energy use.
 Leaving the lights on, running a heater or AC and using tools of the trade, such as your office equipment, are all things you’ll turn on when you’re tackling your assignments from home.
 You can reduce your energy use when you’re working from home, and here’s how.

 Work During Off-Peak Periods

 Working from home offers flexibility — you can usually work the hours that suit you best.
 If your electricity provider offers energy usage reports, it’s a good idea to ask for one.
 Electricity usage reports give you an idea of how much energy you consume throughout the day and night.
 You can also use these reports to help you manage how much energy you’re using during work hours.
 This is important because the time of day has a direct effect on electricity rates.

 The good news is that with the right time management, you can reduce energy costs — many electricity providers sell electricity plans that offer lower rates during off-peak hours.
 These are called time-of-use plans.
 They are also sometimes called Free Nights or Free Weekends plans.
 And while off-peak hours vary from provider to provider, late afternoon electricity rates, from about 1 to 7 pm, are typically higher than morning and nighttime rates.
 So, if you can get your work done during off-peak hours, such as in the morning and nighttime, you can save money.